-Through architecture and atmosphere, Condesa is one of the best examples of the Art Decó style, that gives a touch of elegance that no other district in the city can offer.
+As an architectural ensemble, La Condesa is one of the best exponents of the Art Deco style, which gives it a touch of timeless elegance that no other neighborhood in the city can offer.

 Its location allows to reach in a matter of minutes to the main tourist attractions of the city by means of underground train, metrobus, taxi, bicycle or private car.